Staff

 Jen is cranky 16 hours a day.
 The other 8 hours, she’s asleep.

-As the younger sibling to Gregg B, Lewis’s exposure to games at an early age remains much the same as his brother’s.
-It was during their early teenage years, however, that their tastes begun to divide, with Lewis delving into the murky 56k modem waters of Massively Multiplayer Online Games.
-Ten years later, with unrivaled MMOG experience under his belt, Lewis has finally seen the light and hung up his adventurer boots for good.
-Thankfully however, Lewis did manage to stop off and enjoy consoles along the way, as well as an abundance of PC titles.
-He is now enjoying the delights of the Wii.
+Lewis’ exposure to games at an early age remains similar to that of his brother, Gregg B. It was during their early teenage years, however, that their tastes began to divide, with Lewis delving into the murky 56k modem waters of Massively Multiplayer.
+Fourteen years later, with unrivaled MMOG experience under his belt, Lewis has partially hung up his adventurer boots.
+Thankfully however, he did manage to stop off and enjoy consoles along the way, as well as an abundance of PC titles.

 Email Mat C | See all of Mat C’s Work